 Golden Globe winning director Fred Schepisi is best known for Six Degrees of Separation, Roxanne, Plenty, Last Orders, Empire Falls and more recently The Eye of the Storm and Words and Pictures.

-Prior to that, he directed the film adaptation of the best-selling novel by Richard Russo Empire Falls (2004).
-Featuring Paul Newman, Ed Harris, Philip Seymour Hoffman, Joanne Woodward, Robin Wright Penn and Helen Hunt, this film debuted in the U.S. on HBO, was nominated for a number of awards and and won a Golden Globe for Best Mini-Series or Motion Picture made for Television.
+Fred directed and co-produced Richard Russo’s Empire Falls (2004) featuring Paul Newman, Ed Harris, Philip Seymour Hoffman, Joanne Woodward, Robin Wright Penn and Helen Hunt for HBO.
+It was nominated for a number of awards and won the Golden Globe for Best Mini-Series or Motion Picture made for Television.

 Fred Schepisi was awarded the Order of Australia for his service to the Australian film industry as a director, producer and screenwriter and a mentor to up and coming filmmakers.